itu-bdsa/lecture-notes/sessions/swe_01/Slides.md

   * Thereafter, create an *ignorance map*.
 That is, note in a diagram as above everything that you do not know about the Coronapas App with respect to the questions above and with respect to your own questions.
     - While doing so try to figure out and note down where you could find answers to your questions and knowledge to topics that you don't know.

-Wednesday at the end of the exercise session take a picture of your posters and send them to me via the Discord channel:
+Wednesday at the end of the exercise session take a picture of your posters and send them to me via the [LearnIT Hand-in](https://learnit.itu.dk/mod/assign/view.php?id=163238).

 ---